 The first time we visited Nepal and Kathmandu, over 20 years ago, Patan’s Golden Temple was a very different place.
 Back then it was known as the rat temple and was full of hundreds of the creatures.

 Inside The Golden Temple, Kathmandu

-It’s worth going to check out how beautiful it is, watch the people come and go and listen to the chanting monks upstairs.
-Buddhist chanting gives me goosebumps.
+It’s worth going to check out how beautiful it is, to watch the people come and go and listen to the chanting monks upstairs.
+Buddhist chanting of the kind that brings on goosebumps.

 What made this temple so fascinating for me were the rats.
 It’s not a true rat temple as you find in some Hindu temples, but they’re here in force.
 I love a bit of wildlife.
 Will they return ?
 Who knows, but this stunningly beautiful piece of Nepal history, still part of living Kathmandu, is well worth a visit.

 The Nepalis made offerings of food every day, the rats went well fed.
 I don’t mind rats at all, but if you’re not big on rodents you really won’t like this.
 Leather shoes are not allowed so you will probably be barefoot.

 Would you go?
 Could you tippy-toeing among the rodents at the beautiful Golden temple?
 Or am I a rat-temple-loving-home-educating-Nepal-freak?
 I really, really love Nepal, the high Himalayas and the cities, we’ll be back soon.